dataloop-ai-apps/dtlpy-converters/README.md

 # Converters

-This is a Dataloop App for three global converters:
+This is a Dataloop App for four global converters:

 1. COCO
-1. YOLO
+2. YOLO
-1. VOC
+3. VOC
+4. Custom

 ## How This Works